michaeljclark/rv8-bench/data/template.md

 ## rv8 benchmark results

-This document contains [rv8-bench](https://github.com/rv8-io/rv8-bench/) benchmark results for GCC 7.1.0 and musl libc.
+This document contains [rv8-bench](https://github.com/rv8-io/rv8-bench/) results for GCC 7.1.0 and musl libc.
 The results include runtimes and instructions per second comparisons for the QEMU and rv8 JIT engines and native x86.
 The benchmark programs are compiled and tested for aarch64, riscv64, riscv32, x86-64 and x86-32.
-The results also include runtime neutral metrics such as retired RISC-V instructions, x86 micro-ops, executable file sizes and dynamic register usage.
+The results also include runtime neutral metrics such as retired RISC-V instructions, x86 micro-ops, executable file sizes and dynamic register and instruction usage.

 #### Benchmark source